 It now houses antique and craft shops.
 Old river landing stages have been converted into bustling cafes and restaurants.
 The hills above are dotted with the villas of the nobility and churches.

 The host of the Winter Olympics in 2006, Turin underwent an extensive building programme.
-The venues are now used for a host of shows and events.
+The venues are now used for a host of shows, events and festivals.

 While visiting Italy why not head for the mountains of Switzerland?
 Take a Jungfrau tour on the train for a ride you’ll never forget.